hannibal002/SkyHanni/docs/tutorials/graph_network.md

 - For dodging the Temporal Pillar in The Rift.
 - For more examples, see `IslandGraphs.disableNodes` in the code base.

-Area detection is also impacted by this.
+This also impacts area detection.

 ### Debug Tools